 Again, this will take plenty of socializing and obedience training to curb the habit.
 Instincts may never go away, but you can still minimize this type of behavior.
 The good news is that most GSDs tend to grow out of this phase after puppyhood.

-Their prey drive may be a problem
+3. The GSD’s prey drive may be a problem

 In the dog world, the term “prey drive” refers to an instinct or rather, an eagerness to work hard, when it involves chasing and capturing a prey.
 These behaviors include tracking or searching, stalking, chasing, capturing and killing.

-And while German Shepherds aren’t typically used for hunting, some dogs may have a strong prey drive.
+And while German Shepherds aren’t typically used for hunting, some dogs will have a strong prey drive.
 Again, the GSD was bred to protect sheep.
 So when predators come, they needed the instincts to quickly chase or kill them.